Sarah (Trudy) Trudeau

 Amy has been a naturalist/educator/guide for nearly 20 years.
 Her love of nature started in the Southeast in Charleston, South Carolina as she was earning a B.S. in Geology.
 Shortly after graduating she started working at a Nature Center and leading canoeing, kayaking, biking and birding tours along with classes in the nature center.
 After moving out to California to work as a naturalist educator teaching environmental education, she continued to be a kayak guide in the summer and winters.
 The guiding took her to places such as Belize, Panama, San Juan Islands, Wyoming, Baja, Mexico and the Channel Islands.
 She currently lives in Ventura and continues to teach outdoor education through several different organizations in Southern California along with leading hikes with The Nature Conservancy .
 Birding is one of her biggest passions and loves to share that with others.
 Her goal is to spread awareness of the natural environment in order to develop a deeper appreciation and love of the wilderness in hopes of conserving it.

-Heather King is most profoundly moved by the relationship between children and nature.
+Heather King is the Co-Founder of Ventura Wild.
+She is most profoundly moved by the relationship between children and nature.
 “Nothing else has the same mirror to the nature of being human; A sense of calm, a surge of energy, a marvelous moment that lasts a lifetime, these are the gifts of nature, and I can only hope to create the space for that connection to happen more often”.
 Heather has two daughters and is married to Greg Grant (her best teachers).
 With a Masters Degree in Outdoor Education Administration, a Bachelor of Science Degree in Environmental Education and a Multiple Subject Teaching Credential, she continues to seek new insight and knowledge of nature, kids and herself, pursuing a doctoral degree at Antioch.
 She is a professional outdoor educator and mentor with over 25 years of experience.
 Her broad range of positions have included science teacher at Oak Grove High School, Education Coordinator for the International Center for Earth Concerns on the Taft property in Ojai, and instructor for programs in Maryland, Colorado, Northern California, Washington, Oregon, Arizona, Utah, Illinois, Vermont, Montana and Maine.
 With a growing staff team of leaders, Heather hopes to solidify a sustainable organization that reflects the diversity of our communities and the urgency of our goals.
 This is a heartfelt profession for Heather, who is committed to fostering a playful sense of discovery and wonder that leads to a joyful curiosity and a deep sense of responsibility.
 Heather spends her free time gardening, learning traditional skills and traveling with her family.

 Sara has been a lover of the outdoors and nature since she can remember.
 From camping in Mammoth as a child to riding her horse for hours in the canyons as a teen.
 She has always found solace and connection in nature.
 Sara spent many years working with special needs children and at risk youth.
 She recently taught leadership and team building to students at Montessori School of Ojai.
 Sara holds a M.A. from Naropa University in Dance/Movement Therapy.
 It was here that she was introduced to wilderness therapy.
 Following the completion of her degree she worked with at risk youth for 5 years.
 During that time she developed and co-led bi-yearly backpacking trips for the youth.
 Later she led groups of young adults through Central America where they worked in National Parks, helped the plight of sea turtles and did other service projects.
 She has studied the medicinal uses of plants for the past 20 years.
 She is a bird watcher and has a great love for all creatures.
 Sara has led rites of passage programs for women and expressive arts therapy programs for pregnant women.
 She is very excited to support Mothers in their connection to the wilderness.Currently Sara is the mother of two energetic boys.
 She not only teaches cooking at the Montessori School of Ojai she also holds the position of Director of Development.
 She recently completed her own 4 day vision quest in nature.
 She and her husband enjoy spending as much time as possible in nature with their boys.